thacherT1D/webdevstuff/Agile_Project_Management/Q2_Project.desc.md

 ## Complete a write-up of the project

-At the top of this file, please write a few paragraphs that answer the above questions.
+At the top of the GitHub repository for your project, please write a few paragraphs that answer the above questions.

 ## Submit your project for assessment